equinor/radix-platform/scripts/cert-manager/README.md

 Due to the high possibility of breaking changes you will need to
 1. Verify that the custom resources are still valid (old version vs new version)
 1. Prepare bootstrap and removal script of new version
-1. Remove any trace of old version from the cluster
+1. Remove any trace of old version from the cluster (use the teardown script for the old version)
-1. When previous version is gone, install new version
+1. When previous version is gone, install new version (use the bootstrap script for the new version)
+1. Update this `README.md` title to show the new version number

 The k8s tls secrets will be kept intact during this process as it does not belong to cert-manager.